How to build a complaint management system

 Initial review & evaluation

-Your company should the ability to review and evaluate complaints to determine whether an investigation is necessary.
+Your complaint management system software, or whatever tool you use, should give you the ability to review and evaluate complaints to determine whether an investigation is necessary.

 If you determine that no investigation is needed, document both the reason why and the name of the responsible individual.